antarthureau/max-graf-library/README.md

 by Robert Sedgewick and Kevin Wayne.

-`graf` is nonetheless an original C implementation for the Max/MSP environment, not a derivative of their codebase, but the algorithmic thinking owes them a real debt.
+`graf` is nonetheless an original C implementation for the Max/MSP environment, not a derivative of their codebase.

 -----